-We are amongst the most privileged people on the planet because we have all the natural resources available to create a future of life...It boils down to some simple facts and that is that healthy country and clean water equals healthy people and the future of life.
+We are amongst the most privileged people on the planet because we have all the natural resources available to create a future of life...
+It boils down to some simple facts and that is that healthy country and clean water equals healthy people and the future of life.
 We have reliable rainfall, we are in a fertile subtropical climate, the forests in the headwaters are the most ancient forests on the planet and are self-maintaining, they literally make it rain, they keep moisture cycling, which means our rivers keep flowing and have reliable baseflow.

-But while our native vegetation and forest is the key to our water security, in recent times there's been an accelerated clearance of native vegetation and the loss of the fabric of the Gumbanynggir country, even in really critical areas.
-In order to offset global-warming which is accelerating, we need to urgently revegetate at the landscape-scale so that we can maintain and improve our water quality and ensure a stable climate...
+there's been an accelerated clearance of native vegetation and the loss of the fabric of the Gumbaynggirr country, even in really critical areas.
+In order to offset global-warming which is accelerating, we need to urgently revegetate at the landscape-scale so that we can maintain

-If we don't urgently and rapidly shift our land use to sustainable and water-conserving practices, then we will face a future where we do face critical water shortages and we accelerate the extinction crisis we are already in....
+If we don't urgently and rapidly shift our land use to sustainable and water-conserving practices, then we will face a future where we do face critical water shortages and we accelerate the extinction crisis we are already in...